-Hereafter, all preliminary and final subdivision or land development plans shall be reviewed by the Township Planning Commission and the County Planning Commission and shall be approved or disapproved by the Board of Supervisors in accordance with the procedure specified in this Chapter.
-Any application not processed as required hereafter shall be null and void unless it was made prior to the adoption of these regulations.

-A. All subdivision applications shall, for the purposes of procedure, be classified as either minor or major.
+- 1. All subdivision applications shall, for the purposes of procedure, be classified as either minor or major.
 Reference should be made to §4-103 for their definition.
-Any land development application shall be considered a major proposal.

-B. Landowners or developers submitting an application for subdivision or land development shall apply for and secure approval in accordance with the following procedures:

-- (1) Minor Subdivision Proposal.

-- (a) Sketch plan (optional, but strongly encouraged).

-- (b) Final plan.

-- (2) Major Subdivision or any Land Development Proposal.

-- (a) Sketch plan (optional, but strongly encouraged).

-- (b) Preliminary plan.

-- (c) Final plan.
+Any land development application shall be considered a major proposal. - 2.
+Landowners or developers submitting an application for subdivision or land development shall apply for and secure approval in accordance with the following procedures: - A. Minor Subdivision Proposal. - a.
+Sketch plan (optional, but strongly encouraged). - b.
+Final plan. - B. Major Subdivision or any Land Development Proposal. - a.
+Sketch plan (optional, but strongly encouraged). - b.
+Preliminary plan. - c.
+Final plan. - 3.
+Subparagraphs (E) (G), below, are required under this chapter for any major subdivision or any land development proposal.
+Subparagraphs (6) - (7) are required for any minor subdivision proposal.

+Subparagraphs (A) - (C) are optional, but strongly encouraged, for any minor subdivision proposal.
+Where a sketch plan is not submitted as part of a minor subdivision plan proposal, or where the applicant chooses not to undertake the steps described in this section prior to the submission of the sketch plan, the Township may require that one or more of these steps be taken as part of the final plan submission and review process.

+For any major subdivision proposal or any land development proposal, Subparagraphs (1) - (3) are optional, but strongly encouraged, when a sketch plan is submitted.
+Where a sketch plan is not submitted as part of a major subdivision or any land development proposal, Subparagraphs (A) - (C) shall be required as part of the preliminary plan submission and review process, in accordance with Sect.
+2-302, below.

-C. Subparagraphs (1) - (3) and (5) - (7) below are required under this Chapter for any major subdivision or land development proposal, as defined above.
-Subparagraphs (1) - (3) and (6) - (7) are required for any minor subdivision proposal.
-Subparagraph (4) is optional but strongly recommended as an important, valuable step that will speed the review process and may result in lower costs for the project.
-These steps may be combined only at the discretion of the Township:
+Subparagraph (D) is optional but strongly recommended for any major or minor plan proposal as an important, valuable step that will speed up the review process and may result in lower costs for the project.
+These steps may be combined only at the discretion of the Township.